Home > On PM Motor > Permanent Magnet Motor Understanding the Key Differences Between DC and AC Motors

 Importance and Applications in Various Industries

-As one of the famous manufacturers of multi-type motors, Qingdao Enneng Motor Co., Ltd. is a high-tech enterprise integrating R & D and manufacturing of permanent magnet motors.
+As one of the famous multi-type motors manufacturers, Qingdao Enneng Motor Co., Ltd. is a high-tech enterprise integrating R & D and manufacturing of permanent magnet motors.
 With more than dozens of patents, Enneng has ranked as “100 Innovative Enterprises” in Qingdao and we have been selected as a member of the Qingdao Motor Association.

 Exploring DC Motors